 - Increase melanin production in the hair follicles, darkening gray hairs.

-In recent years, hair restoration has been a leading field in which the application of LLLT technologies have enabled physicians to improve patient outcomes.
-Whether used in conjunction with hair transplant procedures or prescription hair loss medications, laser hair therapy has the potential to significantly improve the health of the hair follicle, leading to a fuller and more natural looking head of hair.
+In recent years, hair restoration has been a leading field in which the application of LLLT technologies has enabled physicians to improve patient outcomes.
+Whether used in conjunction with hair transplant procedures or prescription hair loss medications, laser hair therapy has the potential to significantly improve the health of the hair follicle, leading to a fuller and more natural-looking head of hair.